Fall Creek massacre: The massacre

 The white men approached the band on March 22, 1824.
 There were just two men in camp with the women and children at the time of their arrival.
 M'Doal had gone to check his animal traps before the men arrived.
+As the group neared the camp, Bridge Jr. asked if he could go home.
+However, his father called him a coward and said that God had commanded them to kill their enemies.
 Hudson and Sawyer asked Logan and Ludlow for help in tracking the two horses that had escaped from Harper's farm.
 The two men agreed to help for an agreed upon fee of fifty cents each, and walked with the white men toward the woods, joking as they went.
 The white men, who had been drinking heavily for several days, were heavily armed with knives and rifles.
 After a brief stop at an abandoned cabin, where several of the men drank more liquor, the party divided into two groups and continued into the woods.
 Logan joined Hudson, Bridge Jr., and Jones, while Ludlow went in a different direction with Harper, Andrew and Stephen Sawyer, and James Bridge.
 James left the group for unknown reasons and was replaced by his father, John Bridge Sr. As Logan moved ahead, the three white men in his group fell behind and Hudson shot him in the back.
 Bridge Jr. struck Logan in the head with his rifle and stabbed him before the men hid his body in the woods.
 In the meantime, Harper shot Ludlow in the back as the others in his group watched.
 Ludlow's body was never recovered.

 The men, with the exception of Hudson, returned to the camp, where they murdered the three women and four children.
 M'Doal, who was not in camp when they arrived, witnessed the killings as he returned.
 Although he may have been wounded by gunfire, M'doal escaped into the woods and was never found.
 In all, Harper's party killed nine people: two men, three women, and four children.
 The men also stole everything of value before leaving the Indian camp and returning to their farms.